DarienRomero/APKManager/README.md

 | `is_admin`     | boolean         | Flag to control user access to all apps                      |
 | `app_enabled` | Array of strings | Array with the uuid of app documents those the user can see  |

+#### Other considerations

+Add every android package name of your usings apps to AndroidManifest.
+It's a must for external_app_launcher works.

 ### 📜 License